- Locations: Isla Escudo de Veraguas, Panama

 The majority of the field team are from the local communities and the project maintains very close links with the villages on the coast of Panama nearest to Escudo.
 Collaborations with other NGOs and community organisations have resulted in 5 successful workshops within these communities; these workshops are forums to explore and discuss the sustainable use of Escudo’s resources while maintaining local livelihoods.
 In addition, environmental education activity days have now been carried out in 7 of the local communities.
 The days include an innovative puppet theater and the distribution of activity books and posters.
 The first ever local school group with students and teachers visited the island with the field team in 2016.

 Twice-yearly population monitoring surveys in the mangroves have been carried out since 2014.
 We have obtained the first officially confirmed records and photographs of the sloth in the forest.
-Radio collars have been successfully deployed on 5 individuals and GPS loggers have been tested successfully in preparation for scaling up deployment to monitor seasonal habitat use.
+Radio collars have been deployed on 5 individuals and GPS loggers have been tested successfully in preparation for scaling up deployment to monitor seasonal habitat use.

 Over 250 people have attended a sustainability workshop.
 Participants showed a keen interest in training and future involvement as community monitors for important animal and plant species.
 Over a thousand children have been included in the environmental education activities.